-South Carolinian by birth, Latimer “Latt” Maxcy (1887-1971) was an empire builder, the sort of individual who changed not only his own destiny but that of those around him.
+A South Carolinian by birth, Latt Maxcy (1887–1971) was an empire builder, the sort of individual who changed not only his own destiny but that of those around him.
 During his career, he created several pioneering enterprises, all in his adopted state of Florida.

-Maxcy played a vital role in the development of the Sunshine State’s citrus industry during the Roaring Twenties.
-The bank he subsequently founded – Citizens Bank and Trust – survives to this day.
+During the Roaring Twenties, Latimer “Latt” Maxcy played a vital role in the development of the Sunshine State’s citrus industry.
+The bank he subsequently founded — Citizens Bank and Trust — survives to this day.
 But his 150,000-acre cattle operation is no more.
-The last portion – a 38,453-acre swath in Southwest Osceola County – sold to a joint venture between Argentina’s Optimum Agriculture and the Investment Company of Dubai, which manages the emirate’s investment portfolio.
+The last portion — a 38,453-acre swath in Southwest Osceola County — sold for $136.5 million to a joint venture between Argentina’s Optimum Agriculture and the Investment Company of Dubai, which manages the emirate’s investment portfolio.
+As far as land transactions in 2018, only the $171 million purchase of 14,500 acres of highly productive Eastern Washington farmland by Bill Gates topped it.

 “The timing couldn’t have been better,” says Dean Saunders of Saunders Real Estate, who advised Latt Maxcy Corporation on both sales.
 “As I recall, the high-water mark for Florida real estate prior to the Great Recession was August of 2005.
 That’s exactly when we closed.”